EECS 270: Course Overview

 Grading

-Furthermore, for each in-lab assignment in which you do not complete, you will have your course grade lowered by 1/3 a letter grade (B to B-, for example.)
-The class median will likely be a "B-".
+Furthermore, for each inlab assignment in which you do not complete, you will have your course grade lowered by 1/3 a letter grade (B to B-, for example.)
+The class median will likely be a "B", the average around 3.1.

 Regrade Policy

-If you feel that you were graded unfairly on a homework assignment, lab, or exam, you have exactly one week from when the assignment is handed back to request a regrade.
-These regrade requests should be writen and clear.
+If you feel that you were graded unfairly on a homework assignment, lab, or exam, you have exactly week from when the assignment is handed back to request a regrade.
+These regrade requests should be clearly written.
+The time for regrades will be significantly shorter (often a day or less) for the final exam and other things at the end of the term.